kujaku11/mth5/docs/source/mt_metadata_guide.rst

       | LPMT          | long-period magnetotellurics | :math:`<10^{0}`                 |
       +---------------+------------------------------+---------------------------------+

-[tab:em]

 .. container::
    :name: tab:channel_types

    .. table:: These are the common channel components.
 More can be added.

       ================ ==========================
       **Channel Type** **Definition**